ApplauseOSS/django-eventsourcing/README.md

 functions anywhere you like but you'd need to make sure it's imported somehow.

 ### Import shortcuts
-For the ease of use, we have ported commonly used functionality from [eventsourcing](https://github.com/johnbywater/eventsourcing) to the top level of this library.
+We have ported commonly used functionality from [eventsourcing](https://github.com/johnbywater/eventsourcing) to the top level of this library.
+Please import from `djangoevents` because we might have extended functionality of some classes and functions.

 ```python
 from djangoevents import DomainEvent                    # from eventsourcing.domain.model.entity import DomainEvent